Admissibility procedure

 Appeal

-For applications dismissed as inadmissible, the time limit for appealing a negative decision is 30 days, as in the Regular Procedure: Appeal.
-However, the appeal has no automatic suspensive effect.[16]
+For applications dismissed as inadmissible, the law provides for the possibility to submit an appeal to the specialised section of the competent Civil Court.
+The judicial procedure provided for accelerated procedure applies, which means that the time limit for appealing a negative decision is 15 days, and the appeal has no automatic suspensive effect.

 Legal assistance